apache/incubator-streampark-website/community/contribution_guide/new_committer_process.md

     https://www.apache.org/licenses/#submitting

-    3. When you transmit the completed iCLA, request to notify the Apache StreamPark and choose a unique Apache ID.
+    3. When you transmit the completed iCLA, request to notify the Apache StreamPark™ and choose a unique Apache ID.
 Look to see if your preferred
     ID is already taken at
     https://people.apache.org/committer-index.html